Dengz/clang-as-ios-dylib/README.md

 It works by tricking Xcode into building an OS X dynamic library as if it were an iOS dynamic library.
 By overriding  __CC__ and __LD__, we make Xcode call a wrapper script instead of directly calling __clang__, and our wrapper swaps  the OS X compile flags for iOS flags.

-_Only iphonesimulator dylibs are supported now, but it would be possible to add device support if needed._
+~~Only iphonesimulator dylibs are supported now, but it would be possible to add device support if needed.~~ Now it is already added device support.

 ## Usage